grantmacken/xQuery-library-scaffold/README.md

  1. starter boilerplate xQuery lib files ( content/*xqm, unit-tests/t-*.xqm )
  2. easy to tinker with XAR essentials ( inc/repo.mk, inc/expath-pkg.mk )

-On top of these source code files it provides for your project a simple build and test scaffolding, that works
+This project provides for your project a simple *build and test* scaffolding.

- - locally, when building ( `make` ) and unit testing ( `make test` )
+ - for local building ( `make` ) and unit testing ( `make test` )
- - on travis-ci,  when you commit and push.
+ - for travis-ci,  when you commit and push

 # Set up Steps

-1. cd into your project dir

 ```
 git clone git@github.com:grantmacken/xQlibScaffold.git
 cd xQlibScaffold
-./init ../newRepoName
+./init ../newXqueryLibName
 ```
 newXqueryLibName will now be populated with starter files and the build and test scaffolding